-I'm a fourth-year Clinical-Developmental PhD student at the University of Pittsburgh studying early life adversity, neuroscience, antisociality, & prosociality.
+I'm a sixth-year Clinical-Developmental PhD student at the University of Pittsburgh studying early life adversity, neuroscience, antisociality, & prosociality.

 I work with Professor Jamie Hanson to understand how adverse childhood experiences influence the development of a) the brain, b) antisocial behavior (e.g., aggression, criminality) and c) prosocial behavior (e.g., empathy, helping behaviors).